paps/api-store/store/DEV/Instagram Post Likers DEV/Instagram Post Likers DEV.md

-# Extract info from Instagram posts
+# Extract likers from Instagram posts

-You have a list of Instagram posts and need to quickly extract information from them?
-Don't waste your time copy/pasting anymore.
-Retrieve all the data you need of the specific Instagram posts you're targeting in a CSV file.
+You have a list of Instagram posts and need to extract the list of who liked them?
+We have the tools for it!

 # Our Solution